al3xsus/al3xsus.github.io/src/data/posts/how-not-to-write-good-software.md

 ---

-**So, what exactly has happened, and why was it so frustrating?
-Let's get started:**
+## So, what exactly has happened, and why was it so frustrating?

 First of all, multiple "_Getting a few things ready_" screens.
 What things, guys?
 Why does it require time?
 Why don't you want to be more specific and give the user more info?
 Why do you hate feedback?